sofiaborovskaia/bridge-for-billions/README.md

 When the item is added to favorites, the result's `isFavourite` state changes (and the state of the favourites list), and the "Add to favorites" button changes its style and text to "In favorites."

 When more info is clicked, it triggers a change in the result's `isClicked` state, which controls whether the result's card with additional information is opened or not.
 Given more time, I would have liked to make an additional API call to fetch more details about the result (see Overview).
-Rigt now it renders a bigger picture related to the result item, its title, type, and year and available formats (only for releses).
+Right now it renders a bigger picture related to the result item, its title, type, year and available formats (last two only for releases).

 ### Favourites